3 Keys to Overpowering Anxiety

-In 1998 I was on an extremely turbulent flight that caused me some long-term flying anxiety.
-Some passengers screamed and others prayed out loud.
+In 1998 I was on an extremely turbulent flight.
 What probably lasted 15 minutes seemed to go on for hours.
 After this experience, I thought I was fine, but I was wrong.

 A few months later, I was scheduled to travel.
 Before this flight, flying was exciting and fun.
 However, my excitement had turned into anxiety.
 My mind became consumed with thinking of ways to avoid flying.
 Without knowing it, I was feeding my anxiety.
 I ended up canceling my trip.